ACatfromUSTC/EPBoost/README.md

 # EPBoost
   EPBoost is a **quick** and **accurate** method to identify enhancer-promoter interactions using intrinsic features generated from genomic sequences.
 It exploits the kmer content counts of the sequences as inputs and trains and predicts with a CatBoost model.

+## **Material**
  To evaluate the performance of the model we extracted interaction data of 12 cell lines from **TargetFinder** https://github.com/shwhalen/targetfinder and **DeepTACT** https://github.com/liwenran/DeepTACT.

 ## **Training**
 ### **STEP1** <br>
 * `python DataPrepare.py`<br>